dotnetKyle/DoD-PKI-OpenSSL/DoD/1_RootCA/README.md

-# Create the Root Key
+# Create the Root Certificate

 The root key is private *(\*.key.pem)* and should be kept absolutely secure (usually on an air gapped machine).